Why pigs should not sing

 Negative power is about 10 times as potent as positive power.
 This means that it takes 10 times less effort to get something blocked than it takes to get something positively done.

-But if the old business model – however successful it may have been in the past – is irremediably wounded, they kill the company slowly as they prevent healing mechanisms to set in.
+But if the old business model – however successful it may have been in the past – is irremediably wounded, it kills the company slowly as it prevents healing mechanisms from setting in.

-A great example of this old business digging in their heels and making a stand in defiance of overwhelming reality is playing out at its worst in Central Europe now.
-Finally, after ages of defiance player come to the realization that oil linked purchase contracts are dead and that they should be scrapped altogether as the new reality of liberalized markets turns it to shreds.
+A great example of this old business digging in its heels and making a stand in defiance of overwhelming reality is playing out at its worst in Central Europe now.
+Finally, after ages of defiance, players realize that oil-linked purchase contracts are dead and that they should be scrapped altogether as the new reality of liberalized markets turns it to shreds.

 Still, line managers and top brass alike have staged a furious fight to keep them alive and they reap the harvest now.
 Their world has vaporized and their businesses are mortally wounded.
 They should have it seen coming for many years but they chose to turn a blind eye.